VaishnavGitHuber/AI_BASED_SOCIAL_MEDIA_MONITORING/README.md

 - Dataset is taken from :  [Kaggle](https://www.kaggle.com/datasets/julian3833/jigsaw-toxic-comment-classification-challenge?select=train.csv).
 - Dataset Licence :  CC0: Public Domain
 - Owner : Julián Peller
+- Since dataset is very large in size(>100mb) not available in this repo.

 ### Problem Statement
 - In today’s digital world, the internet is flooded with toxic comments and misleading posts.